Table of Contents

 Also, scan to make sure that this top content is live and accessible.
 Dead-followed links won’t help you.

 Either fix any 404 error code pages or redirect them to something else on your site that those visitors would be equally if not more interested in.

 We touched on it earlier: creating great content.
 This is the essence of content marketing.
 Now that you know the subject of interest to your audience, how do you go about actually doing it?

 Think about how you, as a member of your industry, enjoy consuming content.
-Do you prefer the in-depth actionable blog, like this one?
+Do you prefer an in-depth actionable blog, like this one?
 Do you prefer the two-minute video that gets the point across in the shortest possible time?
-Perhaps you find infographics really useful to distil complex data into readable resources.
+Perhaps you find infographics useful to distill complex data into readable resources.

 Whichever medium you consume, there will be one shared trait across them all: simplicity.